Exploding wire method: Practical Application

 EWM research has suggested possible applications in the excitation of optical masers, high intensity light sources for communications, spacecraft propulsion, joining difficult materials such as quartz, and generation of high power radio-frequency pulses.
 The most promising applications of EWM are as a detonator, light source, and for the production of nanoparticles.

 Detonator

 EWM has found its most common use as a detonator, named the exploding-bridgewire detonator, for nuclear bombs.
-Bridgewire detonators are advantageous over chemical fuzes as the explosion is consistent and occurs only a few microseconds after the current is applied, with variation of only a few tens of nanoseconds from detonator to detonator.
+Bridgewire detonators are advantageous over chemical fuses as the explosion is consistent and occurs only a few microseconds after the current is applied, with variation of only a few tens of nanoseconds from detonator to detonator.

 Light Source

 EWM is an effective mechanism by which to get a short duration high intensity light source.
 The peak intensity for copper wire, for example, is 9.6·108 candle power/cm2.
 J.A.
 Anderson wrote in his initial spectrography studies that the light was comparable to a black body at 20,000 K. The advantage of a flash produced in this way is that it is easily reproducible with little variation in intensity.
 The linear nature of the wire allows for specifically shaped and angled light flashes and different types of wires can be used to produce different colors of light.
 The light source can be used in interferometry, flash photolysis, quantitative spectroscopy, and high-speed photography.